blytheking/blytheking.github.io/_teaching/PSTAT100.md

 location: "Santa Barbara, CA"
 ---

-In Spring 2022, I was a teaching assistant for Data Science Concepts and Analysis (PSTAT100), an undergraduate introductory data science course utilizing Python.
+For Spring 2022, I was a teaching assistant for Data Science Concepts and Analysis (PSTAT100), an undergraduate introductory data science course utilizing Python.

 Responsibilities
 ======